kevinleedrum/mds/README.md

 The mds-react package contains the React output from the mds repository.
 It is hosted separately to be imported directly by React applications.

-You can view the documentation for the mds package [here](./packages/mds-react/README.md)
+You can view the documentation for the mds-react package [here](./packages/mds-react/README.md)

+### mds-angular

+The mds-angular package contains the Angular output from the mds repository.
+It is hosted separately to be imported directly by Angular applications.

+You can view the documentation for the mds-angular package [here](./packages/mds-angular/README.md)

+### mds-vue

+The mds-vue package contains the Vue output from the mds repository.
+It is hosted separately to be imported directly by Vue applications.

+You can view the documentation for the mds-vue package [here](./packages/mds-vue/README.md)

 ## Contributing